foundata/guidelines/oci-container-image-guide.md

 - A mirror owner MUST record the upstream repository and digest, preserve required index membership, scan the content, apply foundata trust policy and automate reviewed refreshes.

+**Supported release-registry contract.** A backend supported for complete ConClear releases MUST:

+- Preserve the complete OCI manifest, index, configuration and blob graph without digest transformation.
+- Resolve exact tags and digests without treating ambiguous remote state as absence.
+- Store and retrieve Cosign signatures and attestations for image indexes and platform manifests in the released subject's repository.
+- Enforce and verify a bounded candidate lifetime independently of the ConClear process that published it.
+- Prevent immutable release tags from being repointed while permitting declared moving tags.
+- Assign release tags only to the verified digest and permit an exact post-write observation.
+- Delete an owned candidate reference and permit conclusive verification of its removal.
+- Expose enough remote state for ConClear to recover safely from interrupted or ambiguous writes.
+- Use externally supplied, narrowly scoped credentials without placing secret values in repository configuration or release evidence.

+The candidate lifetime MAY be enforced by a native per-tag expiration, a verified retention rule restricted to ConClear candidate names or another provider control that remains effective if the releasing process never resumes.
+A local timestamp or best-effort cleanup attempt is not sufficient.

 **Release-tag model.** Tags communicate a release channel or human-readable version; digests identify content.

 - Publish an immutable version tag such as `:1.8.2` when the project has versions.